Classification & Regular Hours

 - Ability to work independently and effectively as a member of the team to achieve department goals

-- Demonstrated ability to research/investigate issues and resolve problems
+- Demonstrated ability to understand and resolve external and internal partner issues

 Western Values Diversity